Mona-Bhagat/project-polaris-fabric/README.md

 Possible statuses are: PASS, PASS_WITH_WARNINGS, FAIL.
 The table is append-only, allowing data-quality results to be reviewed across multiple pipeline executions

-## Key Design Decisions

-### One Lakehouse rather than separate Bronze, Silver and Gold Lakehouses

-A single Lakehouse was used for the development environment.
-Raw source extracts are preserved under the Files section, while Silver and Gold outputs are stored as Delta tables.

-This reduces unnecessary copying and keeps the platform manageable for the project scale.

-### Customer-month as the core analytical grain

-Recurring-revenue movement depends on comparing each customer's current and previous monthly state.

-The customer-month grain therefore supports:

-- MRR bridging
-- Churn analysis
-- Usage trends
-- Customer health
-- Revenue-at-risk reporting

-### Transparent health scoring rather than machine learning

-The health framework uses explicit rules for no usage, usage decline, low activity and MRR contraction.

-This makes the result explainable to business users and avoids presenting synthetic modelling as predictive machine learning.

-### Audit logging before dashboard development

-Data-quality monitoring was implemented before the reporting layer so that transformation outputs could be validated and tracked over time.

-### Churn event separated from inactive state

-A customer is classified as `Churned` only in the month where MRR is lost.
-Later months are classified as `Inactive`.

-This prevents historically churned customers from being incorrectly shown as healthy.

 ## Power BI Reports

 The Direct Lake semantic model supports three connected analytical pages.